 The charger could also be a problem.
 If it isn’t working well, it won’t fully charge your wireless headphone.
-It’ll then result to your wireless headphones turning off frequently.
+It’ll then result in your wireless headphones turning off frequently.

-There are several wireless headphones with power saving features.
+There are several wireless headphones with power-saving features.
 How does it work?
-When your audio source stops playing music for some minutes (depending on the model), it goes to a power saving mode and turns off.
-There are some wireless headphones like the Bose QuietComfort 35 where you can customize or turn off the power saving feature.
+When your audio source stops playing music for some minutes (depending on the model), it goes to a power-saving mode and turns off.
+There are some wireless headphones with active noise cancellation like Bose headphones, for example, Bose QuietComfort 35, where you can customize or turn off the power saving feature.
 It can be customized to their application if the headphone you’re using has an available app.

 If you’re experiencing frequent automatic shut downs from your wireless headphone, you can try resetting it to clear the saved settings.
 Here’s how:

 For eight seconds, hold the multi-function and volume down buttons simultaneously.
 You’ll then see red and blue indicator lights that blink alternately three times.

 Keep in mind that not all wireless headphones may work with this reset proc, especially those without control buttons.
 You may check the user’s manual for a resetting procedure.